-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

 81. Skype

-Skype is a popular video chat software that lets users community via audio, video, or text.
+Skype is a popular video chat software that lets users communicate via audio, video, or text.

 You can also send images, videos, files, and more.